Learn how to Convert Word to JPG online. Create an awe-inspiring Word to Image converter with fewer Python code lines

 Word Document Processing API

 Aspose.Words Cloud is our REST API offering the capabilities to create, edit, manipulate and render MS Word files to XPS, PDF, HTML, JPEG, PNG, and other supported file formats.
 It’s capable of loading MS Word (DOCX, DOC, DOT, RTF, DOCM) or OpenDocument (ODT, OTT) format without MS Word or MS Office automation.
 In this article, we are going to focus on document conversion using Python, so we need to use Aspose.Words Cloud SDK for Python, which is a wrapper around Cloud API.

 pip install aspose-words-cloud

-Convert Word to JPEG in Python
+Convert Word to JPG in Python

 In order to get started with Cloud APIs, we need to create an account on Aspose.Cloud dashboard.
 If you have GitHub or Google account, simply Sign Up or, click on the Create a new Account button and provide the required information.
 Now login to the dashboard using credentials and expand the Applications section from the dashboard and scroll down towards the Client Credentials section to see Client ID and Client Secret details.

-Aspose.Cloud dashboard provides a single interface to manage various file storages, so you may connect Amazon S3, DropBox, Google Drive Storage, Google Cloud Storage, Windows Azure Storage, FTP Storage.
+Aspose.Cloud dashboard provides a single interface to manage various file storages, so you may connect Amazon S3, DropBox, Google Drive Storage, Google Cloud Storage, Windows Azure Storage, and FTP Storage.
 We can manage these sources using the Storages option available in the left menu on the dashboard.

-Word file in Cloud Storage
+Load Word Document from Cloud Storage

 In this section, we are going to discuss the steps on how to load Word document storage in default cloud storage and convert the output to JPEG format.
 The resultant file is also saved in the same storage.
 In this example, we need to configure the Internal Storage option (the first option as shown in the above image).
 Please follow the steps given below to perform the conversion operation.